particle-iot/maker-kit-workshop/content/docs/ch5.md

 ![](./images/05/resistors.jpg)

 1. The RGB LED has four leads.
 One common anode lead, and one each for the red, green and blue diodes inside the LED.
 Start by plugging the four legs into the first four rows of column J on your breadboard.
+Make sure the LED is oriented where the longest leg, the common anode, is the second from the right before you plug it in.

 ![](./images/05/ledpluggedin.jpg)